keramiozsoy/blog/posts/230131/README.md

 X has got X client and X server model which means that application programs can connect with display programs.

+Server and client don't need to run on same computer and X provides the base for the graphical user interface on operating system.

+X client is just an app on your computer.

 X server is responsible to draw windows graphics on the display screen and also responsible for managing your input devices.